cvut/kosapi_client.rb/README.md

 KOSapiClient.parallels.find(42)
 ```

-## How to extent API functionality
+## How to extend API functionality

 ### Add entity